HERNANDEZ, ALVARO LUNA (Xinachtli)

 In July 1996 Xinachtli was arrested after disarming a County Sheriff who was attempting to shoot him.
 After defending himself at trial, Xinachtli was sentenced to 50 years in prison for aggravated assault, a charge he vehemently denies.
 While imprisoned, Xinachtli continues to write frequently, has helped to organize multiple prison strikes, and has been held in solitary confinement for the last 19 years and counting.
 Xinachtli is a prolific jailhouse lawyer, as referenced by Mumia Abu Jamal in his book Jailhouse Lawyers: Prisoners Defending Prisoners v the USA.
 Xinachtli assists many prisoners in seeking new trials, and filing suits against the repressive, inhumane Texas prison system.

-Texas prisons are now one of the nation’s COVID-19 virus’ ‘hotspots,’ and the courts are refusing to intervene, while prisoner dead bodies pile up in local morgues.
+Texas prisons have been one of the nation’s COVID-19 virus’ ‘hotspots,’ and the courts are refusing to intervene, while prisoner dead bodies pile up in local morgues.
 Xinachtli is an elderly person, with his life in danger.
-Presently, Xinachtli is preparing for his first ever upcoming Parole Review Hearing, on July 18, 2021, and so the Xinachtli Defense Committee is calling for people to send letters to his lawyers that they can use in support of his application.
+Xinachtli was recently denied parole in September 2021 following his first parole hearing, and was given a 3-year hit.